US STOCKS- Wall St ends lower as Nasdaq rout persists

 "It wasn't wonderful enough to get the market excited enough that we don't need any more stimulus.
 On the other hand it wasn't weak enough to bring the two sides in Washington together to extend that stimulus package," he said.

+For the week the S&P 500 fell 2.31% after five consecutive weeks of gains.
+The Dow dropped 1.82% for the week and the Nasdaq lost 3.27% for the week and clocked its biggest two-day drop since March 17 between Thursday and Friday.

-Fund managers warned Thursday's declines may be a preview of a rocky two months ahead of the Nov.
+Some fund managers have warned that the declines could be a preview of a rocky two months ahead of the Nov.
 3 presidential election as institutional investors return from summer vacations and also refocus on potential economic pitfalls.

-Wall Street's fear gauge, after hitting a more than 11-week high in late morning trading, was lower in afternoon trading.
+Wall Street's fear gauge, after hitting a more than 11-week high in late morning trading, ended the day lower.

-Broadcom Inc gained ground after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.
+Broadcom Inc gained 3% after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.

+Declining issues outnumbered advancing ones on the NYSE by a 1.53-to-1 ratio; on Nasdaq, a 1.63-to-1 ratio favored decliners.

+The S&P 500 posted no new 52-week highs and 1 new low; the Nasdaq Composite recorded 21 new highs and 88 new lows.

+On U.S. exchanges 11.31 billion shares changed hands compared with the 9.29 billion average for the last 20 sessions.

-(Reporting by Sinead Carew in New York Additional reporting by Medha Singh in Bengaluru Editing by Arun Koyyur and Matthew Lewis)
+(Reporting by Sinead Carew in New York Additional reporting by April Joyner and Chuck Mikolajczak in New York, and Medha Singh in Bengaluru Editing by Arun Koyyur and Matthew Lewis)